dvon/cgbk/lessons/JavaScript (Part 2).md

 declared in such a way that its scope contains all instances.

-@.  *Why is it that `setNumDice` isn't defined at the beginning with private static members?
+*Exercise #: Why is it that `setNumDice` isn't defined at the beginning with private static members?
 Or what if `setNumDice` were defined inside `PigPlayer`?
 What difference would that make?*

-@.  _Translate the following Java class into a JavaScript function, following the pattern of the final version of `PigPlayer`
+_Exercise #: Translate the following Java class into a JavaScript function, following the pattern of the final version of `PigPlayer`
 above:  use `ps` for any private static members, `pb` for any public instance members, and `pv` for any private instance